Contents

 “Giant” binoculars are defined as those that magnify the view 10 times or more and have 70mm or larger front (objective) lenses.

-Overall, which astronomy binoculars are for you will depend on what you want from them:
+Overall, the best astronomy binoculars for you will depend on your budget and what you want from them.
+We recommend:

 This is what I have ended up with (see picture below) and this complements my telescope by being much quicker and easier to set up, but I will still use my telescope for longer sessions or if planning to view something specific.